2017 PEEL assessment

 Forces were assessed against these questions between April and August 2017.

-A thematic overview of findings relating to Leadership from across PEEL will be published in early 2018.
+A thematic overview of findings relating to Leadership from across PEEL was published in early 2018.

 HMICFRS commissioned Plymouth University to undertake research a short academic study into existing methodologies for the inspection of leadership, with the aim of helping us refine our approach to our inspection of leadership as a concept within policing.